padrinobook/padrinobook/01-introduction.md

 ### Compiling Ruby On Your Own

-Before we start make that you have installed the following packages: `make, g++, wget` and `unzip`.
-First, you need to get the Ruby version (you can find other versions [here](http://ftp.ruby-lang.org/pub/ruby/ "ruby versions")):
+If you want to compile a different version of Ruby that is not offered with rbenv, then make sure you have the following packages installed foryour os: `make, g++, wget` and `unzip`.
+You continue to select your preferred [Ruby versions ](http://ftp.ruby-lang.org/pub/ruby/ "ruby versions") and then download the appropriate package:

 {: lang="bash" }